 This study demonstrates the application of quantitative elemental bio-imaging for the determination of the distribution Cu, Mn, Fe and Zn in Parkinsonism mouse model brains.
 Elevated concentrations of these metals within the substantia nigra (SN) are suspected to play a role on the development of Parkinsons disease.
 Elemental bio-imaging employs laser ablation inductively coupled mass spectrometry (LA-ICP-MS) to construct images of trace element distribution.
 Quantitative data was produced by ablating the standard tissue sections and recording the mean signal intensity calibrated against multi level matrix matched tissue standards.
 The concentrations of Fe within the substantia nigra of the lesioned animals increased significantly when compared against control animals.
 Furthermore, the data was compared against solution nebulisation ICP-MS in which the whole substantia nigra was excised.
 The trends were the same for both methods; however the elemental bio-imaging method returned significantly higher concentrations.
 This was caused by dilution from inclusion of surrounding tissue of the SN during the excision procedure.

-Bojko, KL, Roux, CP & Reedy, BJ 2008, 'An examination of the sequence of intersecting lines using attenuated total reflectance fourier transform infrared spectral imaging', Journal of Forensic Science, vol. 53, no. 6, pp. 1458-1467.View/Download from: UTS OPUS or Publisher's site
+Bojko, KL, Roux, CP & Reedy, BJ 2008, 'An examination of the sequence of intersecting lines using attenuated total reflectance fourier transform infrared spectral imaging', Journal of Forensic Science, vol. 53, no. 6, pp. 1458-1467.View/Download from: Publisher's site

-Tahtouh, M, Despland, P, Shimmon, R, Kalman, JR & Reedy, BJ 2007, 'The Application Of Infrared Chemical Imaging To The Detection And Enhancement Of Latent Fingerprints: Method Optimization And Further Findings', Journal Of Forensic Sciences, vol. 52, no. 5, pp. 1089-1096.View/Download from: UTS OPUS or Publisher's site
+Tahtouh, M, Despland, P, Shimmon, R, Kalman, JR & Reedy, BJ 2007, 'The Application Of Infrared Chemical Imaging To The Detection And Enhancement Of Latent Fingerprints: Method Optimization And Further Findings', Journal Of Forensic Sciences, vol. 52, no. 5, pp. 1089-1096.View/Download from: Publisher's site

 Fourier transform infrared (FTIR) chemical imaging allows the collection of fingerprint images from backgrounds that have traditionally posed problems for conventional fingerprint detection methods.
 In this work, the suitability of this technique for the